Itskarajov15/Softuni/Programming-Fundamentals-With-C#/README.txt

-This repo holds code from Programming Fundamentals with C# course.
+This folder holds code from Programming Fundamentals with C# course.